TehShrike/resume/readme.md

 ## Previous employers

-### Profab (printed circuit board manufacturer) 2025-current
+### Duff Ventures (contracting) 2025-current

-*TypeScript, React, MySQL*
+*TypeScript, React, Svelte, MySQL*

-Developed a purchasing system to order the parts needed to satisfy a bill of materials from multiple vendors, optimizing for price, lead time, attrition, etc.
+- For a printed circuit board manufacturer: developed a purchasing system to order the parts needed to satisfy a bill of materials from multiple vendors, optimizing for price, lead time, attrition, etc.
+- For an arborist: developed an instant estimate system for lead generation

 ### Workshop (internal communications) 2023-2025